bartob14/BI-Analysis-TheLooker-Ecommerce/README.md

 **Demographics and Product Preferences**

 *Insight:* TheLook eCommerce serves a diverse age range, with customers aged between 12 to 70 years old.
-The average customer age is 41 years, indicating that most customers are working professionals with families.
+The average customer age is 41 years, indicating that most customers are working professionals with families.<br>
 *Action:* Aligning product offerings and marketing strategies with customer demographics could lead to higher conversion rates and personalized shopping experiences.